aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 ## Transcription Correction

-When API keys are provided, in Buffered Mode the application will:
+When API keys are provided, in High-Accuracy and Fast-Processing modes the application will:
-1. Send the initial transcription from OpenAI's gpt-4o-transcribe to GPT-4.1 (or Claude as backup)
+1. Send the initial transcription to the correction model (GPT-4.1 or gpt-4o-mini, depending on mode)
 2. Include the screenshot as visual context
 3. Ask the model to correct any errors in the transcription based on the visual information
 4. Use a carefully crafted system prompt to ensure the model: